It's YOUR Future... Make it a Good One!

 Descriptions of life stages can be found in early Greek literature from the time of Hippocrates, and are based on observable changes in individuals during life, primarily based on biology.
 I’ve replaced the last stage, “Old Age” (which begins at age 55 in psychological literature) with four stages that I believe more accurately reflect life today.

-As important as the stages themselves are the change periods between stages, which are sometimes difficult.
+As important as the stages themselves are, so are the change periods between stages, which are sometimes difficult.
 Preparation and understanding help.
-Below are listed ten life stages, with a very brief description of each stage.
+Below are listed ten life stages, with a very brief descriptive names for each stage.
 Note that after age sixty, the stages are no longer related to chronological age.

 - Young adult